MicrosoftDocs/azure-devops-yaml-schema/task-reference/run-visual-studio-testsusing-test-agent-v1.md

 **`customSlicingEnabled`** - **Distribute tests by number of machines**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-When the value of this boolean is set to `true`, the tests are distributed based on the number of machines provided instead of number of test containers.
+When the value of this boolean is set to `true`, the tests are distributed based on the number of machines provided instead of the number of test containers.

 > [!NOTE]
 > Tests within a `.dll` might also be distributed to multiple machines.